Frequently Asked Questions

 IS Electrolysis Safe?

 Yes.
-Electrolysis has a 125-year history of safety and effectiveness.
+Electrolysis has a 125-year history of safety and effectiveness since started in 1875.
 There has never been a reported case of disease transmission in electrolysis.
-We use only sterile disposable probes and new probes are provided for each treatment.
-The tweezers are also sterilized before each treatment.

 Will I be red after the treatment?

 There may be some redness in the area.
-In the case of the upper lip, particularly if extensive work has been done, some people may experience mild puffiness for a short while.
+For example of the upper lip, particularly if extensive work has been done, some people may experience mild puffiness for a short while.
 Usually, any reaction is gone in an hour or two.

 How long do the treatments usually take?